 COVID-19 Information for GVSU's Education Programs

-This page provides information and answers to frequently asked questions about the teacher education programs and graduate education programs at Grand Valley State University during the COVID-19 pandemic.
+This page provides information and answers to frequently asked questions about the undergraduate teacher education programs and graduate education programs at Grand Valley State University related to COVID-19 and health in school placements,

-Please also see GVSU's Main COVID-19 Information page for all university-wide information.
+Please also see the Lakers Together Community Health Advisory Team website for all university-wide information.

 Frequently Asked Questions (FAQs)

-Education advising appointments typically meet virtually through phone, video chat (Zoom), or an online/remote learning platform.
-You may meet in-person if arranged with your advisor and as conditions allow.
+Education advising appointments typically meet virtually through Zoom, phone, or an online/remote learning platform.
+You may meet in person if arranged with your advisor and as conditions allow.

-• Current students may schedule advising appointment using Navigate.
+• Current students may schedule advising using Navigate.

-• Prospective students wishing to discuss the steps to become a teacher may contact the Office of Certification and Accreditation at [email protected] or call (616) 331-6650.
+• Prospective students who want to discuss the steps to teacher certification may contact the Office of Certification and Accreditation at [email protected] or call (616) 331-6650.

-GVSU's Education program is in daily talks with school districts, the Michigan Department of Education, and university leadership to discuss the safest options for Field Placements.
-As events develop around COVID-19, GVSU will abide by all health guidelines.
-This includes optimal conditions for social distancing, sanitation and health check protocols.
-We will provide information to students enrolled in field placements as soon as we are able.
+GVSU's Education Programs work directly with school districts, the Michigan Department of Education, and university leadership to discuss the safest options for Field Placements.
+GVSU will abide by all community health guidelines.
+This includes optimal conditions for social distancing, sanitation, and health check protocols.
+We will provide information to students enrolled in field placements as soon as possible.

 • Please check GVSU's Main Coronavirus Information page for updates on the university's plan for on-campus meetings, events, and classes.